Economic history of the United States: Slave labor

-In 1860, there were 4.5 million Americans of African descent, 4 million of which were slaves, worth $3 billion.
+In 1860, there were 4.5 million Americans of Afro-American descent, 4 million of which were slaves, worth $3 billion.
 They were mainly owned by southern planters of cotton and sugarcane.
 An estimated 60% of the value of farms in Alabama, Georgia, Louisiana, Mississippi and South Carolina was in slaves, with less than a third in land and buildings.

 In the aftermath of the Panic of 1857, which left many northern factory workers unemployed and deprived to the point of causing bread riots, supporters of slavery pointed out that slaves were generally better fed and had better living quarters than many free workers.
 It is estimated that slaves received 15% more in imputed wages than the free market.

 Finance, money and banking

 After the expiration of the charter of the Second Bank of the United States, federal revenues were handled by the Independent Treasury beginning in 1846.
 The Second Bank of the U.S. had also maintained some control over other banks, but in its absence banks were only under state regulation.

 One of the main problems with banks was over-issuance of banknotes.
 These were redeemable in specie (gold or silver) upon presentation to the chief cashier of the bank.
 When people lost trust in a bank they rushed to redeem its notes, and because banks issued more notes than their specie reserves, the bank couldn't redeem the notes, often causing the bank to fail.
-In 1860 there were over 8,000 state chartered banks issuing notes.
+In 1860 there were over 8,000 state-chartered banks issuing notes.
 In 1861 the U.S. began issuing United States Notes as legal tender.

 Banks began paying interest on deposits and using the proceeds to make short term call loans, mainly to stock brokers.

 New York banks created a clearing house association in 1853 in which member banks cleared accounts with other city banks at the close of the week.
 The clearinghouse association also handled notes from banks in other parts of the country.
 The association was able to detect banks that were issuing excessive notes because they could not settle.